Crisis Loan and Grants

 It is estimated that loans/grants will be available within 1-3 days for a direct deposit after approval.
 Paper checks may take longer and will require setting up an appointment with the Bursar’s office.

-Receiving your loan/grant: Direct Deposit (preferred)
+Receiving your loan/grant: direct deposit (preferred)

 Office of Student Assistance and Support staff will work with student to make sure direct deposit (also known as an ACH refund, or an e-refund) is set up in their student center.